Fabulani/prisma-automator/README.md

 conda activate prisma-automator
 conda env list
 ```
-Note: The last line if for verifying if the environment was created successfully.
+**Note:** The last line is for verifying if the environment was created successfully.
 The environment name `prisma-automator` can be changed in the `environment.yml` file.

 ### Elsevier API Key